-This short film is part of The Viscous Shape, an ongoing research and film project by HS & CT which revisits and responds to the textual and visual archives of George PL Walker.
+This short film is part of The Viscous Shape, an ongoing research and film project by HS & CT which revisits and responds to the text and film archives of George PL Walker.

 For fifteen years in the 1970s and ‘80s GPL Walker worked as Chair of the Volcanology Department at the University of Hawaii, where he intimately studied and photographed the pahoehoe and a’a lava flows incessantly overtaking the local roads and coral reefs of Maui.
 Our short film resulting from the work at Breiddalsettur Geology Center in East Iceland features a 16mm time lapse taken by Walker of one such flow destroying an inhabited area known as “Royal Gardens” over the course of an entire day.
 The almost invisible movements of the molten rock and lava are rendered lifelike and viscous in his time-condensed footage.